-Kassia was born in Constantinople, more than a thousand years ago.
-And she aspired to a monastic life since she was a child.
+She was also brainy and a good writer since she was young.
 We know that through three surviving letters that Theodore the Studite wrote to the high-born teenager.
-In one of the surviving letters he thanks Kassia for standing up for an imprisoned monk.
-In others, he praises Kassia’s writing style and devotion.
+In one of the letters the erudite praises Kassia for her devotion and good works -she had defended an imprisoned monk-, in others, it is Kassia’s writing style that earns his praise.

-Works and sainthood
+Kassia’s works and sainthood

 Murasaki Shikibu.
 Japan, c.
 973 – 1014.

-The Tale of Genji takes place in the Imperial Court and follows the love life of Genji, a prince, who is the favorite son of the Emperor.
+The Tale of Genji takes place a thousand years ago at the Imperial Court.
+It follows the love life of prince Genji, who is the favorite son of the Emperor.

 Genji falls in love with three forbidden women: first with his stepmother, then with a young girl, and finally with the mistress of his brother, who is now emperor.

 The beautifully written long novel keeps a slow pace as it explores the inner world of its characters and portrays life at court, with its traditions, conflicts, and vanities.
-Although it is fictional, scholars believe the main characters -there are more than 400 in total- are based in real people, some of whom Murasaki would have met in court during her time as a lady-in-waiting for Empress Shoshi.
+Although it is fictional, scholars believe the main characters -there are more than 400 in total- are based in real people, some of whom the author, Murasaki, would have met in court during her time as a lady-in-waiting for Empress Shoshi.

 Murasaki belonged to the powerful Fujiwara family that, at the time, governed Japan.
-Her father was a provincial governor and a scholar; and her great-grandfather was a member of the elite and a renowned poet named Fujiwara no Kanesuke (877-933).
+Her father was a provincial governor and a scholar, and her great-grandfather was the renowned poet Fujiwara no Kanesuke (877-933).

 This great writer was born around 973 in Kyoto, in her father’s house, which stood next to the Imperial Palace.
-When she was a teen her father was given the position of governor of Echizen, so Murasaki accompanied him to the province and lived there for several years.
+When she was a teen her father was named governor of Echizen, so Murasaki accompanied him to the province and they lived there for several years.

 Heloise d’Arbenteuil.
 France, c.
 1098 – 1164.